Chevrolet C/K (fourth generation): R/V series (1987–1991)

-For the 1987 model year, GM redesignated the Rounded-Line Series C/K trucks as the R/V series (R=rear-wheel drive; V= 4x4).
-The nomenclature change was done to accommodate the launch of the GMT400 C/K; though launched for the 1988 model year, the newer product line went on sale in the spring of 1987.
+For the 1987 model year, GM redesignated the Rounded-Line Series C/K trucks as the R/V series (R = rear-wheel drive; V = 4×4).
+The nomenclature change was done to accommodate the launch of the GMT400 C/K; though launched for the 1988 model year, the newer product line went on sale in April 1987.
 In a more subtle change, the R/V trim levels were revised (to match the GMT400 C/K).

-For the traditional autumn launch of the 1988 model year, GM began to transition buyers further into the new model line, withdrawing 1/2-ton R/V trucks (3/4-ton trucks were discontinued after 1989).
-For 1990 and 1991, the R/V series consisted of 3500-series crew-cab pickups and chassis cabs, also serving as the basis of Suburban and Blazer/Jimmy full-size SUVs.
+For the traditional autumn launch of the 1988 model year, GM began to transition buyers further into the new model line, withdrawing 1/2-ton R/V trucks (3/4-ton trucks were discontinued after 1988).
+For 1990 and 1991, the R/V series consisted of 3500-series crew-cab pickups and chassis cabs, which also served as the basis of the Suburban and Blazer/Jimmy full-size SUVs.

 For 1992, crew cabs/chassis cabs (and full-size SUVs) moved to the GMT400 chassis, marking the end of the Rounded-Line series after 18 model years.

 Model history

 The fourth-generation GMT400 C/K model line was introduced in April 1987 for the 1988 model year.
 Produced for nearly 14 years, the fourth-generation C/K underwent multiple minor revisions through its production, including a mid-cycle revision for the 1995 model year.

 From 1988 to 1991, the model line was sold alongside its predecessor (the "Rounded-Line" C/K) and was sold alongside its successor (the GMT800 Silverado/Sierra) from 1999 to 2000.
-For 2001 and 2002, pickup trucks were discontinued, with the model line sold only as a C3500HD heavy-duty chassis cab.
+Thereafter, pickup trucks were discontinued, with the model line sold only as a C3500HD heavy-duty chassis cab through 2002.